ISOBUS Telematics via J1939 WiFi Logger & Dashboards

-The data is uploaded to a S3 Minio server which runs as docker application in a Microsoft Azure webapp.
+The data is uploaded to an S3 MinIO server which runs as docker application in a Microsoft Azure webapp (with the aim to move to a Flexify S3 gateway soon).
 The Azure webapp is coupled with an Azure blob storage account, where the log files are automatically stored.
 A Python script (based on the CSS Electronics dashboard integration) processes/decodes the raw CAN bus data and stores it in our self-hosted InfluxDB database.
 With this, we are able to visualize all our data using a self-hosted Grafana dashboard application, with everything running on a Linux server.

 The guys from CSS Electronics gave us very fast and accurate support in helping us set up the system.

 "The CANedge2 is a high quality product, but the support from CSS makes it an absolutely unbeatable solution!"

 The CANedge2 gives us the opportunity to get an enormous amount of data directly from the field, without physically getting down there - thus saving us a lot of time/costs.
 And with the automated script running on our linux server we are able to visualize and analyze the data directly without any effort.